Nixes/wifibroadcast/README.md

 # wifibroadcast
-An unofficial github mirror of the project of the same name, from https://bitbucket.org/befi/wifibroadcast on 01/06/2016.
+An unofficial github fork of the project of the same name, from https://bitbucket.org/befi/wifibroadcast on 01/06/2016.
 This project allows durable low latency transmission of hd video using off the shelf hardware.